 Your in-house course should now show in the list of in-house courses.
 Click on the title to edit or activate it.

 If you want to preview the course slides before releasing the course to your employees, you can do that here.
 You can also print the test key and the exam.
 Once you start having course completions, you’ll be able to review the Evaluation Report and Exam Report.

-If you would like to make your course available for your employees in the course library, click the “Show in Course Library” button.
+If you would like to make your course available for your employees in the course library, click the “Show in Course Library” box.
 You will receive a notification that the course saved successfully, and the course will then show in the library you chose when creating the course.
-If you want to course to be made available by assignment, click the “Show in Assignments” button.
+If you want to course to be made available by assignment, click the “Show in Assignments” box.
 This will allow you as an administrator to assign the course to your staff, but they would not be able to enroll in the course on their own.
-You can have both options available by simply clicking both buttons.
+You can have both options available by simply clicking both boxes.
 Once you have finished editing the course, click the “Close” button.